KatsuyaKai/programming-project/README.md

 <a id='title'></a>
 # Easy Phylo & Domain

-Easy Phylo & Domain is a python package for fast phylogenetic analysis and protein domain search.
+Easy Phylo & Domain is a python package  developed in python 3 for fast phylogenetic analysis and protein domain search.

 Its modules allow to perform a BLAST analysis, create a phylogenetic tree with the BLAST hits and search for protein domains in them.